 If present, the FTE shall be set as follows:

-When this message of the authentication sequence appears in a Reassociation Response frame, the Optional Parameter(s) field in the FTE may include the GTK, IGTK, BIGTK, or WIGTK subelements.
-If a GTK, an IGTK, a BIGTK, or WIGTK, are included, the Key field of the subelement shall be wrapped using PTK-KEK or KEK2 and the appropriate key wrap algorithm, as specified in Table 12-11 (Integrity and key wrap algorithms) and 12.7.2 (EAPOL-Key frames).
+When this message of the authentication sequence appears in a Reassociation Response frame, the Optional Parameter(s) field in the FTE may include the GTK, IGTK, BIGTK, WIGTK, or CIGTK subelements.
+If a GTK, an IGTK, a BIGTK, WIGTK, or CIGTK are included, the Key field of the subelement shall be wrapped using PTK-KEK or KEK2 and the appropriate key wrap algorithm, as specified in Table 12-11 (Integrity and key wrap algorithms) and 12.7.2 (EAPOL-Key frames).
 The padding consists of appending a single octet 0xdd followed by zero or more 0x00 octets.
 When processing a received message, the receiver shall ignore this trailing padding.
 Addition of padding does not change the value of the Key Length field.
-Note that the length of the encrypted Key field can be determined from the length of the GTK, IGTK, BIGTK, or WIGTK subelement.
+Note that the length of the encrypted Key field can be determined from the length of the GTK, IGTK, BIGTK, WIGTK, or CIGTK subelement.

 TGmf editor: Modify 11 as follows: